 If you want to charge at a Supercharger, it is always advisable to enter the intended station as a destination in the navigation system (if the system has not already done so).
 This also means that the Tesla preheats the battery in good time so that you can charge with the highest possible power and as gently as possible for the battery.

-Safety-relevant assistance systems such as emergency brake assist and autopilot require information from sensors and cameras in order to function properly.
+Safety-related assistance systems such as the emergency brake assist and the autopilot require information from sensors and cameras in order to function properly.
 To ensure a safe and relaxed journey, it is therefore advisable to clear all cameras and sensors of snow and ice before setting off.
-Some of this may already be done by the "De-ice" function, but it never hurts to check.
+Some of this may already be done by the "de-ice" function, but a check never hurts.

-Whenever possible, you should leave your Tesla plugged into the home socket.
-This has the advantage that the energy required to preheat the battery, for the air conditioning system and for defrosting can be taken from the power grid and the battery and therefore the range do not have to be used.
+Whenever possible, you should leave your Tesla plugged in at the home socket.
+This has the advantage that the energy required to preheat the battery, for the air conditioning and for defrosting can be taken from the power grid and the battery and therefore the range do not have to be used.

-But don't forget to set a load limit in the settings.
-Otherwise, the vehicle is always fully charged, which significantly reduces the service life of the battery.
+But don't forget to set a charging limit in the settings.
+Otherwise, the vehicle will always be fully charged, which significantly reduces the service life of the battery.

-Also nerve-wracking in winter: snow, rain and slush, which quickly find their way into the car clinging to your shoes and leaving behind all kinds of unwanted dirt.
-With practical Tesla mats, your car stays clean even in this wet and cold season.
+Also nervous in winter: snow, rain and slush, which quickly find their way into the car, clinging to your shoes and leaving behind all kinds of unwanted dirt.
+With practical Tesla mats , your car stays clean even in this wet and cold season.

 Andreas